How Much It Costs To Give Birth In Japan

 My health insurance (Employees’ Health Insurance) covered a majority of the remaining costs due to my C-section and I ended up paying only a few thousand yen out-of-pocket, likely for my private room.

 For reference, a natural birth without an epidural at the clinic in Tokyo where I was supposed to give birth was around 600,000 yen before the childbirth allowance.
 If I had an epidural, it would have cost an additional 180,000 yen, bringing the grand total to approximately 780,000 yen.
-There would have also been additional fees had my child been born anytime between 6 PM to 8 AM, during the weekend, or on a holiday (because babies should know better than to come into the world outside of office hours!).

-As I didn’t give birth at that clinic, I don’t how much I would have had to pay out-of-pocket in the end; however, the following table (based on a survey of 50 parents) shows the range of out-of-pocket expenses for births throughout Japan:
+As I didn’t give birth at that clinic, I don’t know how much I would have had to pay out-of-pocket in the end; however, the following table (based on a survey of 50 parents) shows the range of out-of-pocket expenses for births throughout Japan:

 Out-of-Pocket ExpensesPercentage of Parents